jermanuts/feather-docs/content/_guides/windows.md

   - Place it in the same folder as `FeatherWalletSetup-x.x.x.exe` or `feather-win-x.x.x.zip`

 - In Explorer, double-click on the signature file you just downloaded.
 You should be presented with the following screen in Kleopatra:
   - The signature is valid if the output contains "**Valid signature from dev@featherwallet.org**".
+You may now proceed with the installation.
   - If the signature is invalid, do not continue with the installation.
 Instead, [report](report-an-issue) this incident to the developers immediately.

 ![Green background = good, anything else = bad](/static/files/win-gpg-verification-success.png)